Queen Camilla: Early life and education

-Marriages and children
+Personal life

 First marriage

 In the late 1960s, Shand met Andrew Parker Bowles, then a Guards officer – a lieutenant in the Blues and Royals – through his younger brother, Simon, who worked for her father's wine firm in Mayfair.
 After an on-and-off relationship for years, Parker Bowles and Shand's engagement was announced in The Times in 1973.
 Sally Bedell Smith wrote that the announcement was sent out by the pair's parents without their knowledge, which forced Parker Bowles to propose.
 They married on 4 July 1973 in a Catholic ceremony at the Guards' Chapel, Wellington Barracks, in London.
 Shand was 25 years old and Parker Bowles 33.
 Her wedding dress was designed by British fashion house Bellville Sassoon, and the bridesmaids included Parker Bowles's goddaughter Lady Emma Herbert.
 It was considered the "society wedding of the year" with 800 guests.
-Royal guests present at the ceremony and reception included Queen Elizabeth II's daughter, Anne; the Queen's sister, Margaret; and Queen Elizabeth The Queen Mother.
+Royal guests present at the ceremony and reception included Queen Elizabeth II's daughter, Anne; the Queen's sister, Margaret; and Queen Elizabeth the Queen Mother.